 In order to reach out to the families of the north-eastern province and support their children, SOS Children's Villages decided to set up an SOS Children's Village in Nongkhai.
 The program is located in the government district of the provincial capital, with markets, schools and hospitals close by.

 What we do in Nongkhai

-: SOS Children’s Villages tries to strengthen local families by offering day-care for their children at the SOS Kindergarten.
-For poor families, especially for single parents, it is important to have a place where professionals look after their children.
+SOS Children’s Villages tries to strengthen local families by offering day-care for their children at the SOS Kindergarten.
+For under pressure families, especially for single parents, it is important to have a place where professionals look after their children.
 This enables parents to work and earn a living, without having to leave their children unattended.

 Support for young people:

-SOS Children's Villages offers special programmes for young adults.
+SOS Children's Villages offers special programs for young adults.
 They can live together in a house while they attend vocational training or higher education.
-With the support of qualified counsellors, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.
+With the support of qualified counselors, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.